-There may be exceptions to those whose applications may not be considered for re-housing into the off-sites and new scheme housing.
-The Regeneration Team should have due regard to the Housing Allocation Scheme "Who is not a qualifying person", when making referrals to the Housing Options and Assessment manager, including making contact with the relevant Area Housing Team Manager with regards to any issues around adverse behaviour which should be considered.
+There may be exceptions to those whose applications may not be considered for re-housing into the new housing scheme.
+The Regeneration Team should have due regard to the Housing Allocation Scheme "Who is not a qualifying person", when making referrals to the Housing Options and Assessment manager, including making contact with the Western Area Housing Estate Manager with regards to any issues around behaviour as detailed in section 2.3.3 of the Council's Allocation Scheme.

-3.3 ACCOMMODATION CHOICES